photo by John Millen

-Securing the Denman Island lands known as the Inner Island Nature Reserve has been a long and difficult project, and it is not yet complete.
+Securing the Denman Island lands known as the Inner Island Nature Reserve has been a long and difficult project.
 In 1993 Des Kennedy, one of the early activists in the cause, documented the events that led to the creation of the Inner Island Nature Reserve and also the Trust Fund Board resolutions to acquire adjacent Crown land.
 This summary is based on that documentation.

 The story starts when it was recognized that the best use of the major wetland on Pickles Road, the beaver pond, was for it to be preserved as natural habitat.
 This land, slightly less than half of the SE ¼ of Section 21, was donated to the Vancouver Foundation in the 1970’s.
 The remainder of the quarter section, and other lands, were then sold to Raven Forest Products.

 In 1977, at the request of the Islands Trust and the Denman Island Ratepayers and Residents Association, the Vancouver Foundation transferred the donated land, 25.6 ha (56.4 acres), known as Lot 1, to the Crown, intending that it would be held in perpetuity as a nature reserve.
 This transfer took place with the understanding that the title to the property would eventually be passed to the Islands Trust when it was given the power to hold lands.
 A map reserve was registered on Lot 1 on behalf of the Ministry of Environment due to the wildlife habitat importance of the wetlands on the property.